alilleybrinker/notes/renegotiating-c.md

 has a tendency to introduce new vulnerabilities anyway.
 In the field of a settled graveyard, we must be careful digging things up.

-Instead, and you can see this borne out in the responses to the recent ONCD Request for Input on open source software security, many if not most of the respondents recommend a transition of new code efforts from C and C++ into memory safe languages, with caution, careful prioritization, and accompanied by other assurance techniques when such a transition is not feasible or prudent, along with careful protection
+Instead, and you can see this borne out in [the responses to the recent ONCD Request for Input on open source software security][14], many if not most of the respondents recommend a transition of new code efforts from C and C++ into memory safe languages, with caution, careful prioritization, and accompanied by other assurance techniques when such a transition is not feasible or prudent, along with careful protection